Written By: Devin Golden

 Radiation for Peritoneal Mesothelioma

 Radiation is not an accepted therapy for peritoneal mesothelioma.
-Unlike pleural mesothelioma, peritoneal mesothelioma forms near multiple organs.
+Peritoneal mesothelioma forms in the abdominal cavity, near many vital organs.
 The risk of radiation damage to these organs outweighs the benefits.

-Doctors may recommend palliative radiation for symptom management.
+Doctors may recommend palliative radiation for symptom management and quality of life.
 These treatments are delivered at low dosages.

 Mesothelioma Survival Rates From Radiation